The First Day of the Week

 Verse 9 states that a young man named Eutychus fell asleep while sitting in a third-floor window and fell out of the window and died.
 He was subsequently revived by Paul's intervention.
 And in verse 11, after having eaten, Paul talked until dawn and departed early Sunday morning.

-Nowhere did it say that Paul went to church services on this Sunday morning.
-It says he used that Sunday to begin his trip; a trip that would end in Jerusalem before the day of Pentecost.
+Nowhere did it say Paul went to church services on this Sunday morning.
+It says he used that Sunday to begin his trip; a trip which would end in Jerusalem before the day of Pentecost.
 See Acts 20:16.

 THE COLLECTION FOR THE SAINTS